 by Glen C. Strathy

-If a magazine editor phoned you up and offered you the opportunity to make money writing short, nonfiction articles on a topic you were enthusiastic about, would you say "yes"?
+If you could make money writing short, nonfiction articles on a topic you were enthusiastic about, would you?

-What if they said you could write as many articles as you like, with no chance of rejection, and each article could continue to make money for you for years to come?
+What if I told you you could write as many articles as you like, with no chance of rejection, and each article could continue to make money for you for years to come?
 If you have any desire to become a professional nonfiction writer, I expect your first instinct would be to jump at the opportunity.

 Your second instinct, I imagine, would be to wonder what the catch was.
 As an aspiring writer who isn't already famous for something, you probably don't get too many editors pounding on your door, begging you to write for them.

 And yet, I'm being completely honest when I tell you that anyone with even modest writing skills can make money writing articles.
 (In fact, with a little effort and the right tools, you could be earning a steady stream of cash as a professional writer.
 An income you could use to ...

 Even better... with each article you write, you will be building a readership – a platform – that could help you land a contract to write your next nonfiction book, and increase sales after it's published.

 Best of all, you will be completely in control.
 The topics you write about will be entirely your choice.
 You will have no boss to answer to (not even an editor).
 You can set your own work hours and take vacation or sick days days whenever your like.
 Your age, gender, education, and work history hardly matter at all.
 And you can work from home or the location of your choosing.

 It may surprise you, but the fastest way to do this is...

 Instead, turn your nonfiction articles into either …